sfrisk/webcomics-cms/content/characters/akolara.md

 title: Akorlara
 name: Akorlara
 thumbnail: /assets/images/thumb-3.png
-description: He is a rogue halfling!
 ---
+Akorlara is a character who is a Drow.